LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker: Execution engines I

+Like in other container tools execution is achieved by providing `chroot` like functionality.

-udocker supports several techniques to achieve the equivalent to a chroot without using privileges, they are selected per container id via execution modes
+udocker supports several techniques to achieve the equivalent to a chroot without using privileges.

+These techniques can be selected per container via execution modes implemented by execution engines.

 ---